Great Falls Park - South Loop

 At the next junction, stay straight (slightly right) and onto Swamp-Ridge Connector.
 This trail climbs steeply up an eroded hillside and onto the ridge.
 Eventually, you'll hit Ridge Trail and turn left.
 Ridge Trail is a well maintained, six-food wide trail that runs east from Old Dominion Dr. to Difficult Run Trail.
 Follow it across Old Carriage Road and look for a major junction with River Trail.

 Turn left and descend steeply on River Trail.
 The trail follows the Potomac River for approximately 1.5 miles, along the tops of the cliffs.
 In some areas, this trail runs right next to the edge of the cliff, offering spectacular views of the Potomac and Mather Gorge.
 Cliff heights range from 25-75 feet.

 Some rock scrambling is required, especially in the section between the Canal Cut and Cow Hoof Rock.
 This trail can be hazardous in wet weather.
 Lichen, sand, and grit on the rocky areas and cliff edges make footing treacherous.

-.
+Finally, River Trail will dead-end into Patowmack Canal Trail.
 Turn right and follow it to the overlooks that offer incredible views of Great Falls.
-Turn around just before he visitor center and head back toward the lot on Old Carriage Road
+Turn around just before he visitor center and head back toward the lot on Old Carriage Road.

 Most of the park's 800 acres are forested.
 Throughout the year, over 150 different species of birds can be seen at Great Falls Park.
 Native animals, such as whitetail deer, fox, box turtles, squirrels, coyotes, bats, and chipmunks also call this place home.
 A wide variety of plants, including several rare species, thrives in this environment.